andrew/ultimate-awesome/README.md

 - [awesome-x](https://github.com/mjovanc/awesome-x) - Awesome communities and users on the American technology company 𝕏.
 - [awesome-dao-tooling](https://github.com/mprasanjith/awesome-dao-tooling) - A curated list of tools to launch and run DAOs.
 - [awesome-nyc](https://github.com/najork/awesome-nyc) - A collection of awesome things to do in New York City.
+- [awesome-gitea](https://github.com/neu-ro-it/awesome-gitea) - A curated list of awesome projects related to Gitea.
 - [awesome-developer-surveys](https://github.com/nikomancy/awesome-developer-surveys) - An awesome list of developer surveys intended for developer relations, product managers, marketers, entrepreneurs or anybody else interested in developer trends.
 - [awesome-webrtc](https://github.com/ninjasort/awesome-webrtc) - A curated list of awesome WebRTC modules and resources.
 - [awesome-discord-activities](https://github.com/NoPlagiarism/awesome-discord-activities) - List of external Discord RPC.